Naples Mound 8: Scientific investigation of the Mound

+In 2001, the mound underwent an archeological investigation.
+What was identified as Burial 1 Skeleton 1 (QL-4904) was interred on the top of the upper west side of the tumulus, and was one of the last burials in the mound.
+QL-4904 was thus determined to be the end use of the structure.
+By radiometric dating it was determined that QL-4904 was interred in 91 AD (Calibrated Range (2σ) AD 58–127).
+The mound in question is now known as Naples-Russell Mound 8, and is part of the Napoleon Hollow Archeological District which consists of twenty-six burial mounds and two possible burial knolls known collectively as the Russell Mound Group.
+Occupation and burials in the Napoleon Hollow Archeological District existed from 50 BC to 100 AD as determined by extensive radiometric dating.
+During the 2001 excavation two areas about halfway down the hill were noted as having looter disturbance, either location consistent with the 1834 Latter Day Saint excavation.
+No intrusive burials (burials after completion of the mound) were observed by archeologists investigating the mound.

-Archaeologists, after excavating in the Elizabeth Mounds and Napoleon Hollow for ten years where the expressway bridge was to be built, received permission to do excavations in Naples-Russell Mound #8, located just a hundred and fifty yards to the north of the Elizabeth Mound group.
+Previously archaeologists, after excavating in the Elizabeth Mounds and Napoleon Hollow for ten years where an expressway bridge was to be built, excavated the mound, located just a hundred and fifty yards to the north of the Elizabeth Mound group.
 A scientific excavation of RN8 was carried out in 1990 by The University of Illinois at Urbana-Champaign, in cooperation with the Center for American Archaeology at Kampsville, Illinois.
-The dig was funded by the Illinois Department of Transportation and supervised by archaeologist, Ken Farnsworth.
-The artifacts found during the excavation confirmed the mound to be a Hopewell burial mound, dating from 100 B.C. to 500 A.D.
+The dig was funded by the Illinois Department of Transportation and supervised by archaeologist Ken Farnsworth.
+The artifacts found during the excavation confirmed the mound to be a Hopewell burial mound, with estimated dating from 100 B.C. to 250 A.D.
+Further investigations published in 2019 determined that the occupation in the area commenced in 50 B.C. and ended in 100 A.D.
 The artifacts are now located in the Illinois State Museum.
 The artifacts of the RN8 Mound were found to be from many parts of the eastern two thirds of United States or east of the Rocky Mountains, illustrating the wide trade network of the Hopewell culture.
 Photographs of the artifacts from NR8 have recently been published.
-The mound is located at the Roy Norbut Fish and Wildlife Area, overseen by the Illinois Department of Natural Resources.
+The mound is located at the Ray Norbut Fish and Wildlife Area, overseen by the Illinois Department of Natural Resources.